 - A small plumbing task turns into a huge flaw every time you call a plumber: has it ever happened that you need a pipe repair service and you are asked to replace the complete piping system or you complain about a blocked drain and the plumber asks you to replace the complete drainage system?
 These may be signs that your plumber is ripping you off by doing jobs that you do not require.
 If plumbing each job turns into a huge unexpected repair, it is time for you need to get a second opinion.

-- The estimate and the final price never match: Whenever you call for a plumbing service, you obviously ask for an estimate.
-So, the cost that the plumber charges after the completion of the service has to be in close proximity with the quoted estimate before the job, unless you get other plumbing services done which were not mentioned while you asked for an estimate.
+- The estimate and the final price never match: Whenever you call for plumbing service, you obviously ask for an estimate.
+So, the cost that the plumber charges after the completion of the service have to be in close proximity with the quoted estimate before the job unless you get other plumbing services did which were not mentioned while you asked for an estimate.
 If the estimates and the final prices do not match every time, there is definitely something fishy.
 In short, the plumber should be completely straightforward with his pricing.
 Also, you should receive a written or printed invoice with all the services performed listed in detail.

 With all these points you are now wise enough to hire a quality plumber.
 It is always advised to pick locally established plumbing agencies to do your job.